PSI Learning Disability Special Interest Group Committee

 By 1981, the aims of the group were

-Over the years, the Learning Disability Special Interest Group has provided psychologists working in the field of learning disabilities with a forum to share professional skills and expertise and access best practice of the time, therefore playing a key role in continuing professional development.
+Over the years, the Special Interest Group in Learning Disabilities has provided psychologists working in the field of learning disabilities with a forum to share professional skills and expertise and access best practice of the time, therefore playing a key role in continuing professional development.

 Through conferences, workshops and seminars, many international experts have been brought to Ireland to share their research findings and challenge the profession to take a leading role in influencing the delivery of services to people with learning disabilities and their families.

 The SIG has provided and continues to provide a means of support on ethical and service issues and plays a leading role in advocating for better lives for children and adults with developmental disabilities whether in education, residential services or the work place.

 Through this dynamic, the learning disability special interest group have produced a number of significant position papers and policy documents.

 Aims of PSI Special Interest Group in Learning Disabilities